 '''

 Example:

 struct S;

-int near S::mp; '''
+int near S::mp;

+'''

-349 protected base class accessed to convert to common pointer type non-type parameter supplied for a type argument
+349 protected base class accessed to convert to common pointer type

 A conversion involving the inheritance hierarchy required access to a protected base class.
 The access check did not succeed so the conversion is not allowed.